karuppiah7890/blog/content/posts/using-ci-cd-artifacts-for-faster-docker-image-builds.md

 You can read more about making pipeline faster and it's benefits online :)

+## Will this strategy always help?

+I have put a disclaimer on the top - this strategy is very context specific.

+For example, nodejs based services, ruby based services, python based services, and few other similar interpreted languages - they require that the source code be present in the Docker image for it to run at run time.
+Also, when it comes to dependencies / modules / packages / libraries, we install only the ones that are required for running the app in production.
+In case of your pipeline stages, you might be installing all dependencies - test related dependencies too, so that you can run tests in your pipeline.
+So, these artifacts might not help at all.
+You will have to run a lot of steps to do your Docker image build in such cases, and build artifacts or other pipeline stage artifacts might not be able to help you.

 ## Squeeze out the performance

 Another thing that can make your Docker image build slow is - the time taken for